Entering the EU financial market: a regulatory guide for non-EU firms

 How the EU licensing framework works

 The EU financial regulatory framework is built on the principle of harmonised rules with national authorisation.
-This means that the substantive requirements for operating as a particular type of financial firm are set at the EU level through regulations and directives, but the licence to operate is granted by a national competent authority (NCA) in a specific member state.
+The substantive requirements for operating as a particular type of financial firm are set at the EU level through regulations and directives, but the licence to operate is granted by a national competent authority (NCA) in a specific member state.

 Once a firm holds a licence from any EU member state NCA, it can passport that licence across the rest of the EU.
 Passporting means the firm can provide services in other member states either by establishing a branch or by providing services cross-border without a local presence, subject to notification procedures.
 The passport is one of the fundamental advantages of the EU single market for financial services, and it is the primary reason why non-EU firms that intend to serve clients across multiple member states choose to establish a legal entity in one member state and passport from there rather than seeking licences in each country they want to operate in.